kimjisena/resume/README.md

     - Spanish (Upper Intermediate)

 ## Career Objectives
 Motivated self-taught frontend developer seeking to use proven skills in JavaScript to deliver high quality, working, and maintainable solutions to UI/UX challenges.
+Passionate about building first-class web applications.

 Supportive and enthusiastic team player dedicated to streamlining processes and efficiently resolving project issues.
+Experience includes coding, troubleshooting, and testing.

 ## Skills